-SOPs are aimed to increase employee productivity and performance, reduce miscommunication and eliminate errors, improve compliance with industry guidelines, and safeguard the quality of customer support.
-SOPs are what smart businesses use to scale, and create consistency in how processes and tasks are performed.
+SOPs are aimed to increase employee productivity and performance, reducing miscommunication and eliminate errors, improve compliance with industry guidelines, and safeguard the quality of customer support.
+SOPs are what smart businesses use to scale and create consistency in how processes and tasks are performed.

 “Customers don’t expect you to be perfect.
 They DO expect you to fix things when they go wrong.” – Donald Porter

 No matter the size of your organization, establishing effective SOPs can make things easier for everyone involved – business owners, managers, customer service employees, and ultimately the customers.
 And while your clients may not ever see your SOPs in a written form, they will most likely be able to tell whether or not you have them in place by the way your business operates.
 Here are 7 major reasons to have clearly defined standard operating procedures and how they can help you improve your customer support.